BSc (Hons) International Business Management (Food and Agribusiness)

 Alternative entry routes are available for a range of other qualifications.
 Prior experience is also considered, subject to approval by the programme manager and admissions staff.

 Read more general information about our entry requirements.

 If you don't meet the entry requirements of this course, you may be eligible for one of our Foundation degree courses or another related degree course.

 For any further help, please contact our admissions team:

+The course will be delivered through lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning and case studies.
+Modules are assessed through exams, essays, reports, presentations and group work.
 The Research Project is an integral part of the course.
-It provides the opportunity to study in-depth a subject of specific interest or of direct relevance to your employment aspirations..
+Completed in your third year, it provides the opportunity to study in-depth a subject of specific interest or of direct relevance to your future employment.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.